-The General Manager shall be responsible for the day to day management of the business and affairs of the Association and shall perform such duties and have such responsibilities as determined by the Executive.
-The General Manager shall also serve as the Secretary of the Association and shall keep the minutes and other reports of the Association, the Members and the Executive.
+The CEO shall be responsible for the day to day management of the business and affairs of the Association and shall perform such duties and have such responsibilities as determined by the Executive.
+The CEO shall also serve as the Secretary of the Association and shall keep or cause to be kept the minutes and other reports of the Association, the Members and the Executive.
 He shall conduct official correspondence and be responsible for the safe custody of the corporate seal, and of all records and documents relating to the Association.
-He shall keep a thorough and accurate account of all money received by him and shall deposit the same in the name of the Association in such depositary as shall be designated by the Executive.
+He shall keep or cause to be kept a thorough and accurate account of all money received by him belonging to the Association and shall deposit or cause to be deposited the same in the name of the Association in such depositary as shall be designated by the Executive.
 He shall not disburse any of the moneys of the Association except by cheque drawn on such depositary and signed by him on behalf of the Association.
-At each Annual Meeting he shall make a full report on the operations and the financial condition of the Association.
+At each Annual Meeting he shall make or cause to be made a full report on the operations and the financial condition of the Association.